Below is a list of tasks to consider when adding a new field to a core model.

 FilterSet for the model.
 If the field should be searchable, remember to reference it in the FilterSet's

 If the new field will be included in the object list view, add a column to the model's table.
 For simple fields, adding the field name to

 Meta.fields will be sufficient.
-More complex fields may require explicitly declaring a new column.
+More complex fields may require declaring a custom column.

 Edit the object's view template to display the new field.
 There may also be a custom add/edit form template that needs to be updated.

-Extend the model and/or API tests to verify that the new field and any accompanying validation logic perform as expected.
+Create or extend the relevant test cases to verify that the new field and any accompanying validation logic perform as expected.
 This is especially important for relational fields.
 NetBox incorporates various test suites, including: